Get in touch

 Following the full launch of Copilot in November 2023 and some quite aggressive marketing, Microsoft seems to be establishing a degree of prominence in the AI market in terms of usage.

-As AI vendors scrabble to establish a solid foothold, we are reminded that launching a new product is not simply about market relevance.
+As AI vendors scramble for a foothold, launching a new product requires more than market relevance.
 It is also about having a compelling offer and an effective go-to-market strategy.

 Want to keep reading?